yanhan/notes/aws/ssm.md

 ## Run Command

+Running commands on managed instances, without having to open up ports like SSH.

+No additional cost.
+All actions are logged and access can be controlled.

 ### Quick example

 NOTE: Please ensure that there is at least 1 EC2 instance managed by SSM.
 Otherwise you will not be able to do anything here.